jgbiomech/jam-tka-ga/README.md

 # jam-tka-ga
-Use a genetic algorithm to determine the optimal ligament slack lengths for a TKA knee
+(WIP) Use a genetic algorithm to determine the optimal ligament slack lengths for a TKA knee (WIP) Generate AR visualisations of the contact locations using https://github.com/SoftTissueBiomechanicsLab/AR_Pipeline